Pure Land Buddhism: Other direction vs Mind-only

 According to Jones, these two ideas led to many debates within Chinese Buddhism, which continued right up to the 20th century.
 The Pure Land patriarch Yìnguāng (c.
 1861–1940) for example, writes that to see the various splendors of the Pure Land as "fables, metaphors, or psychological states" was "heretical" and a "ludicrous view".

 On the other hand, those who promoted the "mind-only Pure Land" view saw the idea that the Pure Land was "somewhere else" as violating the Mahayana doctrine of the non-duality of purity and impurity, of samsara and nirvana.
-They also held that claiming that a Pure Land can exist external to the mind and can appear pure even to an impure mind contradicts the Mahayana idea that the world is constructed by the mind.
+They also held that stating that a Pure Land can exist external to the mind and can appear pure even to an impure mind contradicts the Mahayana idea that the world is constructed by the mind.
 This view is defended by the famous Chan text known as the Platform Sutra.
 In this text, Huineng states that only the deluded hope to be born in a faraway land in the west, while the wise who know their nature is empty seek the Pure Land by purifying their minds.

 Other Chinese thinkers attempted to reconcile the two views.
-Yúnqī Zhūhóng (1535–1615) held that the teachings on the existence of the Pure Land as a place was a skillful means (upāya) which the Buddha used to help those of lesser capacities.
+Yunqi Zhuhong (1535–1615) held that the teachings on the existence of the Pure Land as a place was a skillful means (upāya) which the Buddha used to help those of lesser capacities.
 In reality, the Buddha has no need of an actual place or land since he dwells everywhere, and yet out of compassion for others who need such a place, he manifests the Pure Land in order to draw in sentient beings.
 Once they reach the Pure Land, they learn the Dharma and realize it was always just mind.
 True sages know both that both truths are deeply interpenetrating and thus they can hold both ideas (other direction and mind-only Pure Land) without contradiction.
+Thus, he writes:

-Thus, he writes:Now to contemplate (niàn 念) emptiness is true nian, and production enters into non-production [or, birth enters into non-birth], and to nian the Buddha (nianfo) is to nian the mind.
+Now to contemplate (niàn 念) emptiness is true nian, and production enters into non-production [or, birth enters into non-birth], and to nian the Buddha (nianfo) is to nian the mind.
 Birth there (i.e., in the Pure Land) does not mean leaving birth here (the present defiled world).
 Mind, Buddha, and sentient beings are of one substance, the middle stream does not abide on [either of] the two banks.
-Therefore, we say “the Amitābha of one's own nature; the Pure Land of mind-only.”
+Therefore, we say "the Amitābha of one's own nature; the Pure Land of mind-only."